conan-io/docs/devops/backup_sources/sources_backup.rst

 In summary, it looks something like:

 - A remote backup repository is set up.
 This should allow ``PUT`` and ``GET`` HTTP methods to modify and fetch its contents.
-  An Artifactory generic repository (available for free with Artifactory CE) is recommend for this purpose.
   If access credentials are desired (which is strongly recommended for uploading permissions), you can use the :ref:`source_credentials.json<reference_config_files_source_credentials>` feature.
 - The remote's URL can then be set in ``core.sources:download_urls`` and ``core.sources:upload_url``.